ch264/ch264/README.md

 * I gave my first conference talk at [GraphQL Conf](https://graphqlconf.org/schedule) in 2021.
 You can watch the [recording here](https://youtu.be/aI-wI14D1nw)
 * In May 2022 I gave the Keynote speech at [VenusHacks2022](https://venushacks.com/)
 * Checkout the awesome [DevJourney Podcast](https://devjourney.info/) and stay tuned for the episode where Tim welcomed me as a guest speaker in 2022.
-* Twitter Spaces it where it is happening! in Aug 2022 I kicked off the first [Postman Talks GraphQL](https://twitter.com/i/spaces/1mnxedRRvEnJX?s=20) on Twitter Spaces.
+* Twitter Spaces it where it is happening!
+In Aug 2022 I kicked off the first [Postman Talks GraphQL](https://twitter.com/i/spaces/1mnxedRRvEnJX?s=20) as Co-Host on Twitter Spaces.

 ### ✍️ I am a content creator
 * I write on [Medium](https://christinavhastenrath.medium.com/)